memgraph/docs/memgraph_versioned_docs/version-2.4.2/connect-to-memgraph/drivers/php.md

 ]);
 ```

-If you want to connect to Memgraph cloud you have to set these parameters.
+If you want to connect to Memgraph Cloud you have to set these parameters.

 ```php
 $conn = new \Bolt\connection\StreamSocket('URI or IP', 7687);